WWE NXT: Special episodes

-Ring announcers

-(*) If Chimel was absent from the NXT/SmackDown tapings, he would have been substituted as ring announcer by Raw’s Justin Roberts or Superstars’ Eden Stiles, who would also serve as SmackDown’s ring announcer for that week's episode.
-Effective December 8, 2011, Chimel has been replaced by Lilian Garcia on SmackDown and Eden Stiles has picked up Chimel's NXT announcing duties until December 13, 2011.
-On December 21 prior to NXT being uploaded on WWE.com, Stiles announced that she asked for her release from WWE a day after her final Superstars and NXT appearances had been recorded.
+Roster

+The wrestlers featured on WWE take part in scripted feuds and storylines.
+Wrestlers are portrayed as heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match.

+The primary commentators for NXT are Vic Joseph and Booker T. Additional commentary has been provided by Michael Cole, Jim Ross, Tony Dawson, Tom Phillips, Rich Brennan, Mauro Ranallo, Corey Graves and others since its creation.

 Production

 In its original incarnation, the American Bang song "Wild and Young" had been used for each season with the exception of the third.
 During season three, the show's opening theme song was "You Make the Rain Fall" by Kevin Rudolf.
 "Get Thru This" by Art of Dying was also used as bumper music during the initial five seasons of the show.
 NXT, as a game show, were held in large arenas as a part of the taping schedules of WWE's other shows which featured the ring ropes yellow and used the same HD set used by WWE's other weekly programs.

-Upon its reboot and arrival at Full Sail University, "Welcome Home" by Coheed and Cambria was used from the show's relaunch on June 20, 2012 to February 24, 2014 but it retains the yellow ropes and used the black mat.
+Upon its reboot and arrival at Full Sail University, "Welcome Home" by Coheed and Cambria was used from the show's relaunch on June 20, 2012, to February 24, 2014, but it retains the yellow ropes and used the black mat.
 "Roar of the Crowd" by CFO$ served as the official theme song for NXT since its arrival to the WWE Network from (February 27, 2014) to April 5, 2017.
 A remix of the same song was used starting on June 15, 2016.
 From April 12, 2017, the theme song was "Rage" by CFO$, followed by "Resistance" by Powerflo; which was first used on the May 31, 2017 episode.

 On the April 4, 2019 episode, "All Out Life" by Slipknot was used as the new theme song.

-From April 20, 2021 to September 7, 2021, the official theme song for NXT was "Say Cheese" by Poppy, first performed at NXT TakeOver: Stand & Deliver.
+From April 13, 2021, to September 7, 2021, the official theme song for NXT was "Say Cheese" by Poppy, first performed at NXT TakeOver: Stand & Deliver.

-When NXT was relaunched as NXT 2.0 on September 14, 2021, the official theme song is "Down South" by Wale featuring Yella Beezy & Maxo Kream.
+When NXT was relaunched as NXT 2.0 on September 14, 2021, the official theme song was "Down South" by Wale featuring Yella Beezy & Maxo Kream.
 The new set features multicolored LED screens with an arch.
 The ring mat turned white and the ring ropes became white before turning blue and the announce table was repositioned.
 After NXT 2.0 was reverted to NXT, the ring ropes were reverted to white and the logo became white with black and gold accents in October 2022.

+From October 1, 2024, episode, the new official theme song is "Millions From Now" by 2 Chainz & Lil Wayne and the ring mat would now be middle grey.